 As an NEMT provider, be sure to know the specific Medicaid rules for NEMT and any general State licensing or certification requirements for vehicles and drivers in the States where you furnish services, as they can be different from State to State.
 Most States publish a provider transportation manual.
 I you need to review your states mandated regulations click here to view state Medicaid rules

-For help in the following states use the form below.
+For help in the following states use the form above.
 Arizona-AZ, California-CA, Colorado-CO, Connecticut-CT, Delaware-DE, Florida-FL, Idaho-ID, Illinois-IL, Kentucky-KY, Louisiana-LA, Maine-ME, Maryland-MD, Massachusetts-MA, Michigan-MI, Minnesota-MN, Missouri-MO, Montana-MT, Nevada-NV, New Hampshire-NH, New Mexico-NM, New York-NY, North Dakota-ND, Oklahoma-OK, Oregon-OR, Rhode Island-RI, South Dakota-SD, Texas-TX, Utah-UT, Vermont-VT, Washington-WA, West Virginia-WV, Wisconsin-WI, Wyoming-WY.

 We now have a new company for Public Livery, Taxi, NEMT and airport shuttles.
 We have some of the lowest rates seen in decades for these types of companies in Georgia and Tennessee right now.